SEARCH: Wednesday, September 08, 2010

 Maybe going for a walk or a jog every day by yourself is not very appealing to you, or, maybe you are looking for a change from the same old boring routine.
 If so, then consider some of these ideas:

-Set some new goals: You'll be surprised how your motivation changes when you set new goals.
-For example, it could be as simple as increasing your daily walk by 5 minutes each day.
-Or, to add variety, tell yourself to keep walking until you spot 2 people jogging, or 5 houses with bikes or vehicles with bike racks parked in front.
-(Now you have some located some potential new exercise partners...)
+You'll be surprised how your motivation changes when you set new goals.
+For example, it could be as simple as increasing your daily walk by 1 minute each day.
+Or, to make the same daily route more interesting, tell yourself to keep walking until, for example, you spot 5 people jogging, or identify 3 houses with bikes or vehicles with bike racks parked in front.
+(Now you've located some potential new exercise partners!).
+If you live in an urban area, keep going until you locate a new coffee shop or bookstore or art gallery.

 You can also use some web sites to help you set goals.
-Here are 2:
+Here are several:

-Find a partner: Another way to find an exercise partners is to use the web site ExerciseFriends.com.
+Find someone who likes the same activities that you do.
+One way to find an exercise partner is to use a web site:

-Find a personal trainer: Many personal trainers will meet with you outside of a traditional gym or health club.
 Maybe there is a park close to your house where you can work out.
+Some personal trainers might meet with you outside of a traditional gym or health club.
 Several organizations have search tools for finding a certified personal trainer in your area:

 ORGANIZED NEIGHBORHOOD EXERCISE

-If you are looking for groups to exercise with, check your local paper for walking clubs, hiking clubs, biking clubs, rollerblading events, neighborhood 5-K's, etc. You can also stop by a local bike shop or tennis pro shop and ask about group events in your area.
+If you are looking for groups to exercise with, check local magazines or the web site Meet Up for walking clubs, hiking clubs, biking clubs, rollerblading events, neighborhood 5-K's, etc. You can also stop by a local bike shop or tennis pro shop and ask about group events in your area.

 Moms with newborns and infants may want to check out these web sites: